Please click here if you would like to read the first article in the series.

 Paranormal investigator Jeffrey Poe also shared footage he captured during an investigation of Black Moon Manor on June 27th, 2011.
 The footage included a child’s rocking horse moving on its own.
 The activity was immediately followed by the appearance of a strange round light that emerged from the toy, arched and expanded then disappeared off frame.
-The movements were rather dramatic and did not appear to be caused by a draft or vibrations (click here to jump to this segment in the episode).
+The movements were rather dramatic and did not appear to be caused by a draft or vibrations.

 Ghost Research Society members Lisa Krick and Nicole Tito maintain a website discussing their investigations.
 The pair also explored Black Moon Manor and managed to collect a handful of EVPs which are available on their website here.

 Former Black Moon Manor resident Matt Gephardt reported hearing heavy footsteps upstairs.
 His mother would call his father home from work, fearful that someone had broken in.
 No one was ever found with no evidence that another person had entered.
 He stated his family experienced strange activity all the time during the 11 years that they lived there.